merlyescalona/ucsc-eeb-intro2comptools/week_03/README.md

 ./seqcounter.sh
 ```

 Now that we have this working, we might want to do this in the future.
 We might also want to add more commands, and be able to track changes as we go.
 So we are going to make a repository out of this directory.
-We need to add some information about the script that we have so future us and others can understand it.
+We need to add some information about the script that we have so others (and the future us) can understand it.

-**The `README.md` (markdown) file**.
-Repositories should go accompanied with a manual user file so others can understand how to use your code.
-The `README.md` is nicely interpreted by the web interface and is shown directly to the reader, all lessons for this class are written as markdown.
+To do that we create a **`README.md` file**.
+This file will work as a manual and will give all the needed information about the respository and all repositories should have one.
+The `README.md` is a text file with markdown formatting.
+This kind of files are nicely interpreted by the web interface and they are shown directly to the reader.
+All lessons for this class are written as markdown.
 A manual on formatting this file can be found [here](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).

 Let's create a `README.md` file: